 FIX: Print Spooler Error 0x800706b9

-Back when Windows 8.1 first started rolling out, countless Windows users who upgraded to the then latest version of Windows started complaining about their computers not being able to communicate with their printers and their computers’ Print Spoolers not starting.
-The Print Spooler is a Windows program that enables your Windows computer to communicate with your printer and order and initiate prints, scans, faxes and photocopies.
-The latest and greatest version of Windows, at this time, is Windows 10, and quite a large number of users who have upgraded to Windows 10 have also complained about their computers not being able to communicate with their printers and their computers’ Print Spoolers not opening up.
+Back when Windows 8.1 first started rolling out, countless users who upgraded to this then-latest version of Windows began complaining about their computers’ inability to communicate with their printers, and their Print Spoolers not starting.
+The Print Spooler is a Windows program that enables communication between your computer and printer to order and initiate prints, scans, faxes, and photocopies.
+Currently, the latest and greatest version of Windows is Windows 10.
+Quite a large number of users who have upgraded to Windows 10 have also complained about their computers’ inability to communicate with their printers, and their Print Spoolers not opening up.

-According to reports, in such cases when the Print Spooler fails to open, the user is greeted with error code 0x800706b9 and an error message that, in most cases, states that the computer does not have enough resources to start the Print Spooler service.
-The cause behind the Print Spooler error 0x800706b9 can be anything from a corrupted registry key or value as a result of the Windows 10 upgrade to a third-party antivirus or firewall program blocking the launch of the Print Spooler and anything in between.
-Fortunately for you, the following are some of the most effective solutions to error 0x800706b9 that have proven to work for a substantially large amount of Windows 10 users who have had first-hand experience with this issue:
+Reports indicate that when the Print Spooler fails to open, users often encounter error code 0x800706b9.
+Generally, an error message states that the computer lacks the necessary resources to start the Print Spooler service.
+There can be numerous causes behind the Print Spooler error 0x800706b9 – a corrupted registry key or value resulting from a Windows 10 upgrade, a third-party antivirus or firewall program blocking the Print Spooler’s start, and anything in between.
+The good news is, a number of effective solutions for resolving error 0x800706b9 have worked for a large number of Windows 10 users with first-hand experience of this issue.
+Below are a few of these solutions:

 Solution 1: Turn the Print Spooler service’s startup type to Automatic

-The reason why your computer’s Print Spooler isn’t starting may be because it isn’t configured to start automatically.
-If that is the case, reconfiguring your Printer Spooler to start automatically should get the job done.
+If your computer’s Print Spooler isn’t starting, it might not be configured to start automatically.
+In this case, resetting the Printer Spooler to start automatically should solve the issue.

 Press the Windows Logo key + R.